javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 That's to be expected, because projects and requirements are different for everyone.

-So, recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.
+So, recently many new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.

 Modern tools make the transpilation very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood".